Meat, milk, or wool?

 of sheep from different flocks under different feeding and management

 There are various computer programs available for this purpose.
+A spreadsheet can also be used.
+There are apps for mobile devices.

 Nowadays, it is recommended that breeding rams, especially